civol/HDLRuby/README.md

 goto(<condition>,<names>)
 ```

 Where `condition` is a signal whose value is used as index for selection the target state among the ones specified in the `names` list.
-For example the following statement indicate to go to state named `st_a` if the `cond` is 0, `st_b` if condition is 1 and `st_c` if condition is 2, otherwise this specific transition is ignored:
+For example, the following statement indicate to go to state named `st_a` if the `cond` is 0, `st_b` if condition is 1 and `st_c` if condition is 2, otherwise this specific transition is ignored:

 ```ruby
 goto(cond,:st_a,:st_b,:st_c)